Don Hood: Baseball career

 During the 1979 season Hood was traded to the New York Yankees for catcher/designated hitter Cliff Johnson.
 He appeared in 27 games with New York that season, finishing with a 3.07 ERA.

 Following the 1979 season, Hood was granted free agency and he subsequently signed with the St. Louis Cardinals on March 13, 1980.
 He appeared in just 33 games with the Cardinals, as the club released him on October 25, 1980.

 Hood then signed with the Kansas City Royals before the 1981 season and appeared in 57 games over the next two seasons.
-His final major league appearance came on October 2, 1983 at Oakland–Alameda County Coliseum, in an 8–4 Royals' loss.
+His final major league appearance came on October 2, 1983, at Oakland–Alameda County Coliseum, in an 8–4 Royals' loss.

+Death

+Hood died on June 10, 2023, at the age of 73.